murkaje/npe-blame-agent/Readme.md

 ```

 The default java exception will not have a message,
-but with the help of this agent the following exception is produced
+but with the help of this agent the following exception message is produced
 ```
 java.lang.NullPointerException: Invoking java.lang.String#toLowerCase on null local variable myVar:java.lang.String
 	at ee.murkaje.GeneratedBase.generateNpeDebug(GeneratedBase.java:30)